7 Free Responsive Email Newsletter Templates Your Readers Will Love

-If you’re thinking of running an online business, then you’re absolutely going to need an email newsletter.
-Whether your business involves blogging, developing a mobile app, hosting a podcast, drawing a webcomic, or even shooting photographs — a newsletter is important for ALL of those pursuits.
+If you’re thinking of starting an online business , then you’re absolutely going to need an email newsletter.
+Whether your business involves blogging, developing a mobile app, hosting a podcast, drawing a webcomic series , or even shooting photographs — a newsletter is important for ALL of those pursuits.

 The key to a successful newsletter?
 Making sure it looks good.
 Fortunately, you can find tons of free templates all across the Web.
 Here are some of the better ones we’ve found and how to use them.